Now the word of the Lord came to me, saying (Ezekiel 38:1 NASB 1995)

 And He will send forth His angels with a great trumpet and they will gather together His elect from the four winds, from one end of the sky to the other (Mathew 24:31)

 And He will send forth His angels.
 Angels (aggelos in Greek) signify “messengers” such as found in Luke 7:24 or Luke 9:52.
 “After John’s messengers (aggelos) left, Jesus began to speak to the crowd about John” (Luke 7:24).
-This is a reference to human messengers such as the apostles, and their successors in the Christian ministry, that God will send.
+This appears to be a reference to human messengers such as the apostles, and their successors in the Christian ministry, that God will send to gather His elect during and after the coming judgment.

 With a great trumpet.
 The Jewish assemblies used to be called together by the sound of a trumpet.
 “Make yourself two trumpets of silver, of hammered work you shall make them; and you shall use them for summoning the congregation and for having the camps set out” (Numbers 10:2).
 Here, Jesus, uses language familiar to the Jews, and describes the gathering together of His people, by alluding to a sounding of the gospel trumpet, by sending His messengers.
 Isaiah 27:13: “It will come about also on that day that a great trumpet will be blown, and those who were perishing in the land of Assyria and who were scattered in the land of Egypt will come and worship the LORD on the holy mountain in Jerusalem” (Isaiah 27:13).

 They will gather together His elect.
-Elect means believers who survived the destruction of Jerusalem (see: Zechariah 14:1-21).
-The chosen of God.
-God shall send forth his messengers, with the trumpet of the gospel – whatever he chooses: human messengers, or the angels themselves – and gather Christians into a place of safety, so that they shall not be destroyed with the Jews.
-Thus, Jesus is depicting a time when His disciples, His messengers, will go into the visible world, preach the gospel, and gather the “elect” into the church (Mathew 28:18–19).
-The “gathering together” of God’s elect here is not a reference to the end-time harvest but “to the world-wide growth of the church” that increased exponentially after the destruction of the temple and has been on-going since then to this present age.
-It is true that angels, trumpets, and the gathering of God’s elect shall be part of the final end (that is the Second Coming of Christ) is beyond question (1 Corinthians 15:52; 1 Thessalonians 4:16).
-But the context of these verses points to the destruction of Jerusalem.
+God shall send forth his messengers, with the trumpet of the gospel – whatever he chooses: human messengers, or the angels themselves – and gather Christians into a place of safety at this time, so that they shall not be destroyed with the Jews.
+The “gathering together” of God’s elect here is not a reference to the end-time harvest but the gathering of his people to safety (see also a pararrel passage: Zechariah 14:1-21) and “to the world-wide growth of the church” that increased exponentially after the destruction of the temple and has been on-going since then to this present age.
+It is true that angels, trumpets, and the gathering of God’s elect shall be part of the final end (that is at the Second Coming of Christ) is beyond question (1 Corinthians 15:52; 1 Thessalonians 4:16).
+But the context of these verses points to the destruction of Jerusalem, and gathering of the elect from coming destruction to safety and world-wide growth.

 From the four winds, from one end of the sky to the other.
 The phrase ‘from one end of the sky to the other’ does not indicate that the place of the action is in the sky (or heaven) above.
 The phrase often signifies nothing more than from the uttermost parts of the earth to the uttermost parts of heaven or “horizon to horizon”.
 “If any of thine be driven out unto the outmost parts of heaven, from thence will the LORD thy God gather thee, and from thence will he fetch thee (Deuteronomy 30:4).
 Likewise Isaiah 45:22 says, “Look unto me, and be ye saved, all the ends of the earth: for I am God, and there is none else.”
-Hence, this verse has no reference to Christ’s second coming but is prophetic of the time when salvation will be extended beyond the borders of Israel to outermost parts of the earth.
+Hence, this verse has no reference to Christ’s second coming but is prophetic of the time when safety will be extended to believers during the Roman siege, and salvation to all beyond the borders of Israel to outermost parts of the earth.
 In Luke 13:29, Jesus said, “And they shall come from the east, and from the west, and from the north, and from the south, and shall sit down in the kingdom of God.”
-Bringing together people from the four winds by God’s messengers is to show that the gospel dispensation will become universal in scope due to the fall of Judaism in A.D.
+Bringing together people from the four winds by God’s messengers is to show that the gospel dispensation will become universal in scope due to the fall of Jerusalem in A.D.
 70.

 “Now learn the parable from the fig tree: when its branch has already become tender and puts forth its leaves, you know that summer is near (Mathew 24:32)